Quick meetings are a lie

 There is no such thing as "only five minutes"

-When someone asks you for a five-minute meeting, reserve half an hour at least.
+Reserve at least half an hour when someone asks you for a five-minute meeting.
 Even if the actual discussion costs a couple of minutes, you will lose time on overhead.
 Examples of overhead:

 • Collecting every participant in one room.